shobhitsharma/vscode-github-editor/README.md

 # Github UI
-## Theme based on github ui for vscode
+| Theme based on github UI for vscode

 ## Install